TrevorAttema/Simple-DB-for-Embedded-System-Logging/README.md

 ## Quick Start

 1. **Implement the IFileHandler Interface:**
    Create your own file handler for your target storage device (e.g., SD card, onboard flash, or any block device).
-If you’re using FatFs, wrap the FatFs functions into your implementation.
+If you’re using FatFs, wrap the FatFs functions in your implementation.
 See `FileHandler_Windows.cpp` for an example reference.

 2. **Instantiate DBEngine:**
    Create an instance of `DBEngine` using your IFileHandler implementations for both the log and index files.

 3. **Open the Database:**
    Call `open()` with your chosen filenames.
-This call will automatically open the files, validate (or create) the headers, and load the first index page into memory.
+This call automatically opens the files, validates (or creates) the headers, and loads the first index page into memory.

 4. **Use the Database Functions:**
    Append, retrieve, update, or delete records, and use the provided search functions to access data quickly.